krzysztofpniak/k-reducer/docs/api/createReducer.md

 #### Example

-In the following example, we create a basic reducer`.
+In the following example, we create a basic reducer.
 We use `createReducer` ...

 ```javascript
 import { createReducer } from `k-reducer`;